 Stationary objects (11-14)

-This resource outlines a simple activity that investigates the idea that if an object is not moving there can be a number of forces acting on it that balance each other out.View Resource
+This resource outlines a simple activity that investigates the balancing forces acting on a stationary object.View Resource

 Equilibrium - a question of balance (5-11 and 11-14)

 This resource gives an accessible explanation of balanced forces acting on an object.View Resource

 Force equals motion: no motion equals no force (11-14)

 Stationary objects that appear to be affected by no force might have several forces acting on them which all add to zero.View Resource

 - Tao, P. K. and Gunstone, R. F. () The Process of Conceptual Change in Force and Motion during Computer-Supported Physics Instruction, Journal of Research in Science Teaching: The Official Journal of the National Association for Research in Science Teaching, 36, (7) 859-882.

 It is common for students to confuse the concepts of force and motion, leading to ideas such as a constant resultant force will cause movement at a constant speed or that a motionless object cannot have a force acting on it.
 This research shows that analysing a wide range of scenarios is required to effectively reduce student misconceptions and that care must be taken when moving between contexts otherwise students may quickly revert to their prior beliefs.